Do you want to change the sender email address and name in WordPress?

 With WP Mail SMTP, you can also use Gmail aliases as your default email addresses.
 This can be very handy if you’d like different plugins to use unique aliases to send email notifications.

-Do you want to track when an email is opened and a link within your emails is clicked by customers?
+Do you want to track when an email is opened and a link within your emails is clicked by customers to track the performance of your WordPress notifications?

 With WP Mail SMTP, you can easily track WordPress emails and know if your customers are performing your desired actions with your emails.